Green Smart House Solution - Max-i Fieldbus

 • It is usually necessary with routers, gateways etc., and if something don't just work out of the box, you may be in serious trouble and often on your own.

 • Safe wireless systems like Matter over Thread require a fairly expensive microprocessor with an advanced (128 bit) cryptographic engine and a lot of extremely complicated software layers on top of each other, and the devices must be certified and go through a very time-consuming and expensive conformance test.
 This makes the devices very expensive and difficult to make - especially for small companies, who wish to enter the smart-house market.
+From August 1st 2025, similar security requirements will apply to all wireless devices sold in Europe as they must comply with the RED DA radio directive where cyber security is built in so that they cannot harm other connected devices and applications and at the same time guarantee personal data privacy in connection with the communication.
+It is expected that there will also be requirements for patch management, where in the future companies must be able to proactively deliver software updates to patch security holes.
+This means that even low-cost devices from China must be allowed Internet access, increasing the risk of malware considerably.

 • Systems like Matter, which standardize the interoperation on device and function level, are very much like standard Windows drivers - they can handle the most basic functions, but will never be able to keep up with new, advanced features.